cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}} and Boneh-Lynn-Shacham signatures {{BLS01}}.

+Unfortunately for implementors, the precise mapping which is suitable for a given scheme is not necessarily included in the description of the protocol.
+Compounding this problem is the need to pick a suitable curve for the specific protocol.

+This document aims to address this lapse by providing a thorough set of recommendations across a range of implementations, and curve types.
+We provide implementation and perfomance details for each mechanism, along with references to the security rationale behind each recommendation and guidance for applications not yet covered.

+Each algorithm conforms to a common interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
+Sample code for each variant is presented in the appendix.
+Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.

+## Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

+# Background {#background}

+Let E be an elliptic curve over base field GF(p).
+Elliptic curves come in many variants, including: Weierstrass, Montgomery, and Edwards.
+A point on these curves is represented by some tuple of variables, with each variable being a value in GF(p).
+A curve point is generally represented by a pair (x, y), known as affine coordinates, but are commonly expressed in other ways for the sake of efficient group operations.

+In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted {0, 1}^*.
+Hence, a concern for virtually all protocols involving elliptic curves, is how to convert this input into a point of the form (x, y) with x, y in the finite field GF(p).

+Note that the number of points on an elliptic curve E is within 2\*sqrt(p) of p by Hasse's Theorem.
+As a rule of thumb, for every x in GF(p), there is approximately a 1/2 chance that there exist a corresponding y value such that (x, y) is on the curve E. Since the point (x, -y) is also on the curve, then this sums to approximately p points.

+Therefore, even assuming a method to convert a bitstring into a representation in GF(p), there is not necessarily a direct means to produce an elliptic curve point.

+## Terminology {#terminology}

+In the following, we categorize the terminology for mapping between bitstrings and elliptic curves.

+### Encoding {#term-encoding}

 The general term "encoding" is used to refer to the process of producing an elliptic curve point given as input a bitstring.
 In some protocols, the original message may also be recovered through a decoding procedure.

+An injective encoding may be used to map some fixed-length bitstring of length `L < log2(p) - 1` to and elliptic curve point.
+An encoding may be deterministic or probabilistic, although the latter is problematic in potentially leaking plaintext information as a side-channel.

+### Serialization {#term-serialization}

 A related issue is the conversion of an elliptic curve point to a bitstring.
 We refer to this process as "serialization", since it is typically used for compactly storing and transporting points, or for producing canonicalized outputs.
 Since a deserialization algorithm can often be used as a type of encoding algorithm, we also briefly document properties of these functions.

+### Random Oracle {#term-rom}

-It is often the case that the output of the encoding function should be distributed uniformly at random on the elliptic curve.
+It is often the case that the output of the encoding function {{term-encoding}}
+should be distributed uniformly at random on the elliptic curve.
 That is, there is no discernible relation existing between outputs that can be computed based on the inputs.
 In practice, this requirement stems from needing a random oracle which outputs elliptic curve points:  one way to construct this is by first taking a regular random oracle, operating entirely on bitstrings, and applying a suitable encoding function to the output.

 This motivates the term "hashing to the curve", since cryptographic hash functions are typically modeled as random oracles.
 However, this still leaves open